-In 1982 Over Alderley School closed and pupils transferred to Nether Alderley.
+In 1982 Over Alderley Primary School closed and pupils transferred to Nether Alderley.

 The numbers of pupils attending the school has increased over time and the original building has been modified and extended many times.